 Manufacturers design this type of solar panels using a single crystalline structure.
 The silicone is molded into bars after which it’s cut into wafers.

-The silicone cells appear to have rounded edges and have a flat looking color.
-Their single crystal structure of these types of solar panels gives electrons enough space to flow.
+The silicone cells appear to have rounded edges and have a flat-looking color.
+The single crystal structure of these types of solar panels gives electrons enough space to flow.
 This is the main reason why monocrystalline silicon solar panels are highly efficient compared to polycrystalline options.

 Polycrystalline solar panels